 Office emergency kits should have the supplies necessary to help employees escape danger or shelter-in-place at work until emergency relief has arrived.

-Each emergency kit should provide for the basic needs of the employee, including:
+Each emergency kit provides the basic needs of the employee, including:

 - Food and water